-- (1) The term "includes" and variants thereof should be read as if the phrase "but is not limited to" were also set forth. - (2) The term "Program" means the National Earthquake Hazards Reduction Program established under section 5. - (3) The term "seismic" and variants thereof mean having to do with, or caused by, earthquakes. - (4) The term "State" means each of the States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, the Commonwealth of the Mariana Islands, and any other territory or possession of the United States. - (5) The term "United States" means, when used in a geographical sense, all of the States as defined in section 4(4). - (6) The term "lifeline infrastructure" means public works and utilities, including transportation facilities and infrastructure, oil and gas pipelines, electrical power and communication facilities, and water supply and sewage treatment facilities. - (7) The term "Program agencies" means the Federal Emergency Management Agency, the United States Geological Survey, the National Science Foundation, and the National Institute of Standards and Technology. - (8) The term "Interagency Coordinating Committee" means the Interagency Coordinating Committee on Earthquake Hazards Reduction established under section 5(a). - (9) The term "Advisory Committee" means the Advisory Committee established under section 5(a)(5). - (10) The term 'community resilience' means the ability of a community to prepare and plan for, absorb, recover from, and more successfully adapt to adverse seismic events.
+(1) The term "includes" and variants thereof should be read as if the phrase "but is not limited to" were also set forth.
+(2) The term "Program" means the National Earthquake

+Hazards Reduction Program established under section 5.

+(3) The term "seismic" and variants thereof mean having to do with, or caused by earthquakes.

+(4) The term "State" means each of the States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, the commonwealth of the Mariana Islands, and any other territory or possession of th United States.
+(5) The term "United States" means, when used in geo-

+(5) The term "United States" means, when used in geographical sense, all of the States as defined in section 4(4).
+(6) The term "lifeline infrastructure" means public works

+(6) The term "lifeline infrastructure" means public works and utilities, including transportation facilities and infrastructure, oil and gas pipelines, electrical power and communication facilities and infrastructure, and water supply and sewage treatment facilities.

+(7) The term "Program agencies" means the Federal Emergency Management Agency, the United States Geological Survey, the National Science Foundation, and the National Institute of Standards and Technology.

+(8) The term "Interagency Coordinating Committee" means the Interagency Coordinating Committee on Earthquake Hazards Reduction established under section 5(a).

+(9) The term "Advisory Committee" means the Advisory Committee established under section 5(a)(5).

+(10) The term "community resilience" means the ability of a community to prepare and plan for, absorb, recover from, and more successfully adapt to adverse seismic events.

-SECTION 5.
-EARTHQUAKE HAZARDS REDUCTION PROGRAM.
+SEC.
+5. NATIONAL EARTHQUAKE HAZARDS REDUCTION PROGRAM.

+(a) ESTABLISHMENT.-

-- (a) ESTABLISHMENT.- - (1) IN GENERAL.-There is established the National Earthquake Hazards Reduction Program. - (2) PROGRAM ACTIVITIES.-The activities of the Program shall be designed to-
+(1) IN GENERAL.-There is established the National Earthquake Hazards Reduction Program.

+(2) PROGRAM ACTIVITIES.-The activities of the Program shall be designed to-